duckdb/duckdb-web/docs/sql/statements/create_sequence.md

 CREATE SEQUENCE serial START 101;
 ```

-Generate odd numbers using INCREMENT BY:
+Generate odd numbers using `INCREMENT BY`:

 ```sql
 CREATE SEQUENCE serial START WITH 1 INCREMENT BY 2;